The North Atlantic Coast & St. Lawrence River Valley Map

 They are that, but they're also the middle region of the continental corner--the central coastal strip of the greater region centered on the St. Lawrence River Valley.

-The Gulf of Maine and Bay of Fundy define the south coast, and the Gulf of St. Lawrence, the north coast, and the St. Lawrence River define the great far northern center of North American settlement.
+The Gulf of Maine and Bay of Fundy define the south coast, and the Gulf of St. Lawrence, the north coast, and the St. Lawrence River defines the great far northern center of North American settlement.

 Small - Scale is 1:2 million or 1" = about 32 milesLarge